vjbollavarapu/tidygen/tools/README.md

 # Tools Directory

-This directory contains development tools, configurations, and utilities for code quality, consistency, and productivity in the iNEAT ERP platform.
+This directory contains development tools, configurations, and utilities for code quality, consistency, and productivity in the TidyGen ERP platform.

 ## 📁 Structure